-By default, the internal search on your WordPress site will include all posts and pages in the search results.
+By default, the built-in WordPress search will include all posts and pages in its search results.
 To make it easier for visitors to find what they’re looking for, you may want to exclude certain content, so it never appears in those results.

 Why Exclude Pages from WordPress Search Results?

-With that said, let’s show you how to exclude pages from your WordPress search results.
+With that said, let’s show you how to exclude pages from the WordPress search results.

-Note: This guide is about on-site search results, where a visitor uses your website’s search box to look through your content.
+Note: In this guide we’re focusing on on-site search, where a visitor uses your website’s search box to look through your content.
 If you want to exclude pages from Google search results, then you should see our guide on how to hide a WordPress page from Google.

 Create a New WordPress Search Algorithm with a WordPress Plugin

-It’s very easy to use and gives you complete control of your WordPress search results.
+It’s very easy to use and gives you complete control over your WordPress search results.

-Upon activation, navigate to Settings » SearchWP and then click the ‘License’ menu option.
+Upon activation, go to Settings » SearchWP and click the ‘License’ menu option.

-Then, you can enter your license key into the ‘License’ box and click the ‘Activate’ button.
+Then, enter your license key into the ‘License’ box and click the ‘Activate’ button.
 You can find the license key by logging into your SearchWP account.

 After that, you need to click on the ‘Engines’ menu option.

-This takes you to a page where you can set your default search engine settings.
+This takes you to a page where you can create the default search engine settings.
 Think of it like creating your own Google search algorithm that’s only for your WordPress blog.

-You can change the search engine settings by scrolling to the ‘Posts’, ‘Pages’, or ‘Media’ section.
-Each section has an Application Attribute Relevance that will change how the search engine ranks your website’s content.
+To change the search engine settings, scroll to the ‘Posts’, ‘Pages’, or ‘Media’ section.
+Each section has an Application Attribute Relevance that will change how the search engine ranks your content.

-For example, if you move the ‘Title’ slider to the left and the ‘Content’ slider to the right, then the content will carry more weight than the title.
+For example, if you move the ‘Title’ slider to the left and the ‘Content’ slider to the right, then a matching search term in the content will carry more weight than a matching title.

 This opens a popup where you can uncheck the ‘Pages’ box.

-Then, simply click on the ‘Done’ button to exclude all pages from the search results.
+Then, simply click on the ‘Done’ button to exclude all pages from the search bar and results.

 Once you’ve finished customizing the default search engine settings, you just need to save your changes.